 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes:

-1. Answer and address 3,000 calls from Sacramento County residents seeking homeless-related crisis intervention and support each quarter.
+1. Answer and address 12,000 calls from Sacramento County residents seeking homeless-related crisis intervention and support.